RobotLocomotion/drake-external-examples/README.md

 ## Continuous Integration

-Scripts are provided for various CI instances in `scripts/continuous_integration`.
+Scripts are provided for various CI instances in each example's respective subdirectory under `.github/`.
 The intended purpose of each is described below:

 * `github_actions`:  exemplifies how to put a project depending on a Drake installation on GitHub Actions
 * `jenkins` : provides complete coverage of additional external example projects